digitalbazaar/forge/README.md

 // convert a PKCS#8 ASN.1 PrivateKeyInfo to PEM
 var pem = pki.privateKeyInfoToPem(privateKeyInfo);

-// encrypts a PrivateKeyInfo and outputs an EncryptedPrivateKeyInfo var encryptedPrivateKeyInfo = pki.encryptPrivateKeyInfo( privateKeyInfo, 'password', {
+// encrypts a PrivateKeyInfo using a custom password and
+// outputs an EncryptedPrivateKeyInfo var encryptedPrivateKeyInfo = pki.encryptPrivateKeyInfo(
+  privateKeyInfo, 'myCustomPasswordHere', {
     algorithm: 'aes256', // 'aes128', 'aes192', 'aes256', '3des'
   });

-// decrypts an ASN.1 EncryptedPrivateKeyInfo
+// decrypts an ASN.1 EncryptedPrivateKeyInfo that was encrypted
+// with a custom password
 var privateKeyInfo = pki.decryptPrivateKeyInfo(
-  encryptedPrivateKeyInfo, 'password');
+  encryptedPrivateKeyInfo, 'myCustomPasswordHere');

 // converts an EncryptedPrivateKeyInfo to PEM var pem = pki.encryptedPrivateKeyToPem(encryptedPrivateKeyInfo);